 For the sake of continuity, I’m going to assume that you the reader are the chief marketing officer (CMO) of a medium-sized business.
 Your mission is to shape a strategy for protecting (or improving) your company’s reputation.

 Developing an online reputation management strategy is like measuring corporate sentiment, as discussed in a prior article.
 Some of the following material will be reviewed.
 However, the section on creating a plan goes beyond what was discussed in measuring corporate sentiment.

 Your first task is one of research — Google search to be specific.
 In this phase, you will search for every iteration of your company name and product and document the results.

 In this phase, you want to get an accurate barometer of your corporate sentiment.
 What is your corporate reputation?
 Pay careful attention to the following and record them in a spreadsheet or document:

 - Positive coverage and earned content

 - Influencers in the space — media companies, individuals, publications, etc.

-In this step, you should go straight to you web browser and open a private search window so your cache or browser history will less influence your searches.
+In this step, you should go straight to your web browser and open a private search window so your cache or browser history will less influence your searches.